AlejandroCamba/tiny-wonder/README.md

 This a very minimal version intended for learning purposes and just so they can see how i work, my learning style and speed.

+It simulates any amount of users joins directly into a room when initializing the application, no collision detection is needed to start a videoconforence.

 # My opinion

 There's a lot of things happening from the engineering side of things, it might seem like a screen with some avatars moving around but it's definitely a challenge i want to dive more into, Fast forwarding unit, sockets, peer connections, collision detection (not implemented), among a lot of other things.

+# How to run

 ## Available Scripts